Ghassanids: History

-Establishment

-Genealogy and emigration from South Arabia
+Origins

+Christian J. Robin's study of pre-Islamic epigraphy has suggested that between the third and fourth centuries CE, the Ghassanids were the main tribal confederation acting in the Hejaz, with a base that may have been stationed at Medina.
+Additional support for this geography has come from new discoveries.
+The period of Ghassanid domination of this region ended when the Ghassanids migrated northwards, into the territory of Syria, which would remain their main base of operations until Islamic times.

-In the Arab genealogical tradition, which developed during the early Islamic period, the Ghassanids were considered a branch of the Azd tribe of South Arabia.
-In this genealogical scheme, their ancestor was Jafna, a son of Amr Muzayqiya ibn Amir ibn Haritha ibn Imru’ al Qais ibn Tha’labah ibn Mazin ibn Azd, through whom the Ghassanids were purportedly linked with the Ansar (the Aws and Khazraj tribes of Medina), who were the descendants of Jafna's brother Tha'laba.
+In the Arab genealogical tradition, which developed during the early Islamic period (7th-10th centuries), the Ghassanids were considered a branch of the Azd tribe of South Arabia.
+In this genealogical scheme, their ancestor was Jafna, a son of Amr Muzayqiya ibn Amir ibn Haritha ibn Imru al-Qays ibn Tha'laba ibn Mazin ibn Azd, through whom the Ghassanids were purportedly linked with the Ansar (the Aws and Khazraj tribes of Medina), who were the descendants of Jafna's brother Tha'laba.
 According to the historian Brian Ulrich, the links between Ghassan, the Ansar, and the wider Azd are historically tenuous, as these groups are almost always counted separately from each other in sources other than post-8th-century genealogical works and the story of the 'Scattering of Azd'.
 In the latter story, the Azd migrate northward from South Arabia and different groups of the tribe split off in different directions, with the Ghassan being one such group.

-Settlement in the Roman frontier

 Per the "Scattering of Azd" story, the Ghassanids eventually settled within the Roman limes.
 The tradition of Ghassanid migration finds support in the Geography of Ptolemy, which locates a tribe called the Kassanitai south of the Kinaidokolpitai and the river Baitios (probably the wadi Baysh).
 These are probably the people called Casani in Pliny the Elder, Gasandoi in Diodorus Siculus and Kasandreis in Photios I of Constantinople (relying on older sources).

 The date of the migration to the Levant is unclear, but they are believed to have first arrived in the region of Syria between 250 and 300, with later waves of migration circa 400.
 Their earliest appearance in records is dated to 473, when their chief, Amorkesos, signed a treaty with the Byzantine Empire acknowledging their status as foederati controlling parts of Palestine.
-He apparently became a Chalcedonian Christian at this time.
-By the year 510, the Ghassanids were no longer Miaphysites, but Chalcedonian.

 Byzantine period

+Becoming clients of the Byzantines

 Near East in 565, showing the Ghassanids and their neighbors.

-The "Assanite Saracen" chief Podosaces that fought alongside the Sasanians during Julian's Persian expedition in 363 might have been a Ghassanid.

 After originally settling in the Levant, the Ghassanids became a client state to the Byzantine Empire.
 The Romans found a powerful ally in the Ghassanids who acted as a buffer zone against the Lakhmids.
 In addition, as kings of their own people, they were also phylarchs, native rulers of client frontier states.
 The capital was at Jabiyah in the Golan Heights.
 Geographically, it occupied much of the eastern Levant, and its authority extended via tribal alliances with other Azdi tribes all the way to the northern Hijaz as far south as Yathrib (Medina).